Job Description: Communications Officer

 - Willingness to travel

 Compensation/Benefits.
-The Communications Officer position will be paid an annual salary commensurate with experience and available Fund budgetary resources.
+The Communications Officer position has a starting salary in the range of $50,000-$60,000 commensurate with experience and qualifications.
 The employee will have a performance evaluation after the first six and twelve months and at least annually thereafter.
 Benefits, including health insurance and retirement, are provided as outlined in the Personnel Policies and Procedures for full-time employees.

 Working Conditions/Typical Hours.
-Currently, the Health Fund is working remotely but plans to return to the office during the summer of 2021.
-Working conditions include the normal office environment with some lifting (up to 30 lbs.).
+The Health Fund is currently operating in a hybrid work model with the expectation of at least two days in the office per week.
+Working conditions include the normal office environment with some lifting (up to 30 pounds).
 The office is open on all non-holiday weekdays.
-The Communications Officer has a 40-45 hour work week and is a salaried exempt employee.
-The job includes considerable in-state travel and occasional out-of-state travel which can extend the weekly work hours beyond the normal expectation.
-The Communications Officer is subject to and must comply with the United Methodist Health Fund Personnel Policies and Procedures and such other policies and procedures specific to his/her position, all as may be amended from time to time.
+The Communications Officer has a 40- to 45-hour work week and is a salaried exempt employee.
+The job includes in-state travel and occasional out-of-state travel which can extend the weekly work hours beyond the normal expectation.
+The Communications Officer is subject to and must comply with the United Methodist Health Fund Personnel Policies and Procedures and such other policies and procedures specific to the position, which may be amended from time to time.

 To download this job description (pdf), click here.
 To apply, please send resume and cover letter to email@example.com.Back to All News